-A group of Dollar Thrifty shareholders (the "Dollar Shareholders") sought an injunction on the proposed merger, believing that the Dollar Thrifty board of directors (the "Dollar Board") did not fulfill its obligatory duties in seeking maximum value for its shareholders.
+A group of Dollar Thrifty shareholders sought an injunction on the proposed merger, believing that the Dollar Thrifty board of directors did not fulfill its obligations in seeking maximum value for its shareholders.

-The Chancery Court denied the Dollar Shareholders' request for an injunction, ruling that there was sufficient evidence to indicate that the Dollar Board tried to maximize shareholder value.
+The Chancery Court denied the Dollar Thrifty shareholders' request for an injunction, ruling that there was sufficient evidence to indicate that the Dollar board of directors tried to maximize shareholder value.
 Furthermore, as the Chancery Court indicated, the proposed merger transaction did not deter other players in the car rental market from making a competitive bid for Dollar Thrifty.